joe-irving/freedomtour/_drafts/what-is-a-crisis-talk.md

 ### What does the Freedom Tour get out of it?

-Apart from a social buzz, warm sense of community, and the lingering feeling that something has been set in motion?
+Apart from a social buzz, **warm sense of communit**y, and the lingering feeling that **something has been set in motion**?

-That's it really: we get to be around people in a space created to help each of us be open, connected, supported, and human.
-We learn a lot from those we share the space with, and some amazing work may happen down the road by the connections, introductions and ideas brewed here.
+That's it really: we get to be around people in a space created to help each of us be open, connected, supported, empowered and human.
+We learn a lot from those we share the space with, and believe some amazing work may happen down the road due to the connections, introductions, and ideas brewed here.

 I hope it is as much of a gift to those who take part, as to those who host it.